 Bash implements essentially the same grammar, parameter and variable expansion, redirection, and quoting as the Bourne Shell.
-Bash uses the POSIX 1003.2 standard as the specification of how these features are to be implemented.
+Bash uses the POSIX standard as the specification of how these features are to be implemented.
 There are some differences between the traditional Bourne shell and Bash; this section quickly details the differences of significance.
 A number of these differences are explained in greater depth in previous sections.
-This section uses the version of sh included in SVR4.2 as the baseline reference.
+This section uses the version of sh included in SVR4.2 (the last version of the historical Bourne shell) as the baseline reference.